Krishnendu409/pwn.college-krishnendu/Pondering PATH.md

 ### My solve

-Cleared `PATH` before running the harness so shell builtins were used and external `rm` couldn't be found.
-The harness failed to delete `/flag` and printed the flag.
+Cleared `PATH` before launching the harness.
+The script attempted to call `rm` but no external `rm` was found and the harness failed to delete `/flag`, then printed the flag.

 ### What I learned

-An empty `PATH` prevents execution of external commands found in directories.
-Useful to neutralize scripts that call external programs by name.
+An empty `PATH` disables lookup of external commands.
+This neutralizes scripts that call external binaries by name.

 ---

 # setting-path

-type: set PATH to include a directory with helper commands used by the harness
+type: set PATH to a provided directory so the harness uses the intended helper

 ## My solve